 - Hike to Abrams Falls in the Smokies

-- Drive the Foothills Parkway at sunset
+- Catch a sunset along the Foothills Parkway

 - Wander wildflower trails at Frozen Head State Park